The Fender Precision Elite

 The white pickup covers have a shape unique to the Elite series.
 Rubber gripped volume and tone knobs with F's engraved on top that are also unique to this series.

 The active electronics run on a 9 volt battery stored in a compartment on the back of the body.
+The cover is attached to the body with screws and threathed inserts.

 The bass has a high-mass chrome Schaller bridge with fine tuners (such as you'd find on a violin or cello).

-Fine tuners are available at WWW.BASSMATTERS.NL.
+Fine tuners are available at (not original!) www.fretsonthenet.com.

 Click to see the patent of the bridge.